arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 description: Designing a map of playgrounds.
 ---

-My girlfriend and her inner child like visiting playgrounds.
-As a fun little gift, I wanted to make her a custom print map of playgrounds in our city where she can check off which ones she’s visited already.
+My girlfriend's inner child likes visiting playgrounds.
+As a little gift to her, I wanted to design a print map of playgrounds in our city.
+She can use the map to find new playgrounds and check off which ones she’s visited already.

-{% include figure.html src="/assets/2019-05-30-playgroundmap.jpg" caption="" alt="Playground map of Braunschweig" %}
+{% include figure.html src="/assets/2019-05-30-playgroundmap.jpg" caption="The result: a 20 x 30 cm custom print map of playgrounds in Braunschweig." alt="Playground map of Braunschweig" %}

 ## Getting Data

-The first step was to get the data for all playgrounds in the city.
-[OpenStreetMap](https://openstreetmap.org) has many of them mapped.
-To extract the data as JSON, we can use the powerful tool [Overpass Turbo](https://overpass-turbo.eu/).
-It takes a little getting used to their query syntax but once you do you‘re ready to slice off any data you want.
+The first step for this project was to get a listing of all playgrounds in the city.
+The local tourist info gives out children's maps showing public playgrounds amongst other things.
+This was a good starting point but I needed the data in a machine-readable format for display on a digital map.
+I checked [OpenStreetMap](https://openstreetmap.org) and its playground coverage in the area looked quite good.

-This is query I used for getting the public playgrounds in Braunschweig:
+To extract the map data from OpenStreetMap, I used [Overpass Turbo](https://overpass-turbo.eu/).
+It allows you to specify queries for the data and output format you like, in this case JSON.
+This is the Overpass Turbo query I used for public playgrounds in Braunschweig, Germany:

     [out:json][timeout:25];
     {% raw %}{{geocodeArea:Braunschweig}}->.searchArea;{% endraw %}